addyosmani/backbone-fundamentals/README.md

 ##Stack 1: Using Node.js, Express, Mongoose and MongoDB

-The first stack we'll be looking at is:
+The first stack we'll look at is:

 * [Node.js](nodejs.org)
 * [Express](http://expressjs.com/)